lsiemens/QBox/Documentation/AndroidUserGuide.md

 beginning and slider to adjust the simulation speed.

 ## 4. Menu button
-From the "Menu" button the user can access the potential selection menu and the options menu.
+From the "Menu" button the user can access the potential selection menu, the options menu and open the documentation.
+From the "Select Potential" menu the user can select from one of the precomputed potentials.

-### 4.1.
-Select Potential
-From this menu the user can select from one of the precomputed potentials.
 Tapping on one of the options will load the selected potential along with the energy eigenvalues and eigenstates.

-### 4.2.
-Options
-From this menu the user can reset the dialogue boxes and set the number of textures to be loaded into the [ GPU? ].
-Note when setting the number of textures, each texture contains three energy eigenstates since they are encoded with one per color channel.
+From the "Options" menu the user can reset the dialogue boxes and set the number of states to be loaded.

 ## 5. Info button
 Pressing the "Info" button opens a window on the lower portion of the